mozilla/mozjpeg/README-turbo.txt

 Setting cinfo.in_color_space (compression) or cinfo.out_color_space
-(decompression) to one of these values will cause libjpeg-turbo to read the red, green, and blue values from (or write them to) the appropriate position in the pixel when YUV conversion is performed.
+(decompression) to one of these values will cause libjpeg-turbo to read the red, green, and blue values from (or write them to) the appropriate position in the pixel when compressing from/decompressing to an RGB buffer.

 Your application can check for the existence of these extensions at compile time with: